 Part-time students are eligible for up to 3 individual counseling sessions per academic year (not including the initial session) for short-term problem resolution and/or referral.

 On-Line students who reside in the local area are subject to eligibility listed above for full-time and part-time students.
 On-line students who reside outside of the local area can consult with CAPS staff for referral purposes.
 Ongoing phone counseling is not a service provided by CAPS counselors.

 Employees of Saint Joseph’s University are not eligible for counseling services, but are welcome to consult with CAPS staff for the purposes of referral.

-First-time appointments to CAPS will consist of a brief session with a CAPS psychologist for the purpose of assessing the nature of your concerns and discussing a plan for counseling.
-If CAPS can best serve your needs, you will be scheduled for a full session with a either a CAPS psychologist, our post doctoral fellow or a doctoral level trainee.
-Our doctoral level trainees and post-doctoral fellow have previous counseling experience and are superivsed by professional staff.
-For the small minority of students whose needs are best served by seeing a mental health professional in the community, CAPS will assist in making the referral.
+First-time appointments to CAPS will consist of a Initial Interview with a CAPS professional counselor for the purpose of assessing the nature of your concerns and discussing a plan for counseling.
+If CAPS can best serve your needs, you will be scheduled for a full session with a either a CAPS psychologist, a post-doctoral fellow, or a doctoral level trainee.
+Our doctoral level trainees and post-doctoral fellows have previous counseling experience and are supervised by professional staff.
+For students whose needs are best served by seeing a mental health professional in the community, CAPS will assist in making the referral.

 For CANCELLATIONS, please notify CAPS as soon as possible, preferably 24 hours in advance.
 After normal working hours, you may leave your message on voicemail (610-660-1090).